 The narrative of the film opens with political chaos in Pala and concludes with a stylish hero introduction, complemented by a dubstep remix of the iconic song “Balikudeerangale.”
 This sequence proves to be more than enough to energize fans.
 “Comrade In America,” aka CIA, stands as Amal Neerad’s best work since “Big B” (excluding “Iyobinte Pusthakam”) in the commercial zone.

-The first half of the film revolves in Kerala around the protagonist Aji Mathew and his world and the second half is his journey to America for love.
-Now this film is not a very intense one, it has a lot of fun moments and some good jokes on the Kerala politics.
-Aji’s character and his take on situations makes the story engaging.
-CIA is not a hard hitting romantic drama but an enjoyable take on a man’s life, ideologies and how far he would go for love!
+The first half of the film revolves around the protagonist Aji Mathew and his world in Kerala, while the second half unfolds his journey to America for love.
+Although not an intense romantic drama, the film is filled with fun moments and clever jokes about Kerala politics.
+Aji’s character and his perspective on situations make the story engaging.
+“CIA” is not just a hard-hitting romantic drama but an enjoyable take on a man’s life, ideologies, and the lengths he would go for love.

-Comrade In America is an engaging flick and will surely please Dulquer Salmaan fans.
-The youngsters might take back some good light notes with them after the film.
-It touches the peripherals of the immigration issues of the United States of America but doesn’t go deep.
-The film is a simple entertainer with a neat making and a tiny surprise.
-Only thing is not to expect anything large.
-It is good entertainer for the holiday season.
+“Comrade In America” is an engaging film that will surely delight Dulquer Salmaan fans.
+It offers light, enjoyable notes for youngsters, touching on the peripherals of immigration issues in the United States without delving too deep.
+The film is a simple entertainer with a polished production, making it a good choice for the holiday season.

 Hardcore Film Lover and Ardent Movie Goer, Aspiring Film Maker.